 YOUR ADVENTURE AWAITS

+Natural History collections are developed and maintained as a specimen library of plants, animals, fossils, rocks, and minerals for the province.
+Specimens are used for reference and research, in public and school programs, and in exhibitions.
 More than 200,000 specimens are stored in secure, climate-controlled conditions.
 As the provincial repository, a large portion of the Museum’s collections is Manitoba material, but there are also many significant specimens from other parts of the world.